 Nearly 50% of shoppers actually get a comparison quote, but only 25% end up actually purchasing a policy online.
-The remainder of shoppers who purchase a policy either contact an agent to purchase the policy, or buy via call center.
+The remainder of shoppers who purchase a policy either contact an agent to purchase the policy or buy via a call center.

 Agency writers who offer consumers the ability to quote and buy online are only seeing about 10% of policies quoted online actually closed online.
 They are quoting approximately the same amount of policies online as through agents, but the close rate of online quotes is much lower.